robin-raymond/zax.io/meta-functions.md

 #### Meta-function selection using a `concept` directive

 For meta-functions, a `[[concept]]` directive can be used as a compile type mechanism to check if a function can be selected as a candidate for a given input or output argument specified.
 If code in a `[[concept]]` block fails to compile or returns false then a meta-function cannot be selected as a legal candidate by a caller.
-Executed code must evaluate to a `true` or `false` statement and follow a `( : Boolean)()` calling convention.
+Executed code must evaluate to a `true` or `false` statement and follow a `(:Boolean)(#:)` calling convention.
 Meta argument types are available in a concept function and will mirror arguments passed into a decorated function.

 ````zax
 IsSelectable final : (result : Boolean)(ignored : ) [[concept]] = {